-Today, more than 120 alumnae serve in elected office, including Lieutenant Governor Eleni Kounalakis, State Board of Equalization Chair Malia Cohen, Assemblymember Rebecca Bauer-Kahan, San Diego City Attorney Mara Elliott, San Francisco Mayor London Breed, and Oakland Mayor Libby Schaaf.
-During the 2020 Election Year, we will see more than 100 Emerge California alumnae on the ballot.
+Today, more than 180 alumnae serve in elected office, including Lieutenant Governor Eleni Kounalakis, State Board of Equalization Chair Malia Cohen, Assemblymember Rebecca Bauer-Kahan, San Diego City Attorney Mara Elliott, San Francisco Mayor London Breed, and Oakland Mayor Libby Schaaf.
+During the 2020 Election Year, we saw more than 200 Emerge California alumnae on the ballot.

 Our candidate training program works.
 This is what makes us unique and why you should apply to train with Emerge California: